Fill out CAR forms

 How to Choose the Right Form

-- Income Adjustments: Choose Form SSA-44 if a life-changing event has reduced your income and you need to request a Medicare premium reduction.
+- Income Adjustments: If a life-changing event has affected your income and you need to request a premium reduction, use Form SSA-44.

-- Identification: Use Form SS-5 (or SS-5-FS for those abroad) to apply for an original or replacement Social Security card.
+- Identity Documents: Use Form SS-5 or Form SS-5-FS to apply for an original or replacement Social Security card.

 Form Comparison